 On March 30, 2018, ISO-NE and NEPOOL filed changes that enhance and clarify the Pay-For-Performance ("PFP") Market Rules ("PFP Enhancements").
 Specifically, the PFP Enhancements (i) delete provisions that would, in certain circumstances, result in an inappropriate disconnect between a resource's capacity "base" payment and its capacity "performance" payment during a scarcity event; (ii) add detail regarding how the Actual Capacity Provided (a component used in determining a resource's capacity performance payment during a scarcity event) will be calculated for Demand Capacity Resources; (iii) revise how the Capacity Balancing Ratio (another component used in determining a resource's capacity performance payment during a scarcity event) will be determined in cases where more than one reserve requirement violation caused the scarcity event; and (iv) effect conforming and clean-up changes.
 ISO-NE requested a June 1, 2018 effective date (the date PFP is to be implemented).
 The PFP Enhancements were supported by the Participants Committee at its February 2, 2018 meeting (Consent Agenda Item # 4).
-Comments on this filing are due on or before April 20, 2018.
-Thus far, ConEd and Public Citizen have filed doc-less interventions.
+Comments on this filing were due on or before April 20, 2018; none were filed.
+ConEd, Eversource, Exelon, National Grid, NESCOE, NRG/GenOn, and Public Citizen filed doc-less interventions.
+This matter is pending before the FERC.
 If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).

-• PER Settlement Compliance Filing (ER18-1153)
+PER Settlement Compliance Filing (ER18-1153)

 On March 22, 2018, in accordance with the Commission-accepted PER Settlement Agreement, ISO-NE filed changes to Market Rule section 13.7.2.7.1.1.1 revising the methodology for calculating the PER Strike Price for the period September 30, 2016 through May 31, 2018 (the "Refund Period").
 The revised language increases the Daily PER Strike Price for the Refund Period.
 ISO-NE requested the changes become effective as of September 30, 2016.
 The Markets Committee recommended that the Participants Committee support the Compliance Changes, and the Compliance Changes will be considered by the Participants at the April 6 meeting (Consent Agenda Item #1).
 Comments on this filing are due on or before April 12, 2018.
-Thus far, ConEd, National Grid and NESCOE have filed doc-less interventions.
+NEPOOL submitted comments supporting the compliance changes.
+NESCOE submitted a limited protest requesting that the FERC reject the March 22 Filing as non-compliant with the PER Settlement Order, asserting that the Compliance Changes, if accepted, would "use the Adjusted PER Strike Price to calculate monthly capacity payments to resources for at least some, and potentially all, of Capacity Commitment Period 9 ... [an] outcome []inconsistent with the Settlement Order."
+NEPGA answered NESCOE's protest on April 24.
+NEPOOL answered NESCOE's protest on April 27 (to clarify that (i) NEPOOL fully supports the compliance changes as filed and (ii) on the disagreements among NESCOE and NEPGA, which are broader than the filed tariff changes, NEPOOL has not and does not take any substantive position).
+ConEd, Dominion, Eversource, Exelon (out-of-time), National Grid, NESCOE, and NRG/GenOn filed doc-less interventions.
+This matter is pending before the FERC.
 If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).